betterplace/betterplace_apidocs/sections/blog_posts_list.md

     <td>no</td>
 <td>

-Fundraising Event id as an integer number ≥ 1.
+Fundraising Event id as an integer number.

 </td>
   </tr>